plutron/Algo_mini_project/README.md

 # Algo_mini_project
-A mini project for greedy algorithms !
+A mini project for TSP algorithms !